PROFESSIONAL APPOINTMENTS

 Research

-I am interested in understanding how green spaces—whether public parks, gardens, or remote outdoor recreation spaces—have become sites of significant social, political, and environmental history.
+I am particularly interested in understanding how green spaces—whether public parks, urban gardens, or remote “wilderness” areas—have become sites of significant social, political, and environmental history.

-I am currently writing my first book project, titled Greenlining: Civil Rights Struggles Over Access to the Outdoors.
+I am currently writing my first book project, titled Greenlining: Civil Rights Struggles Over Access to the Outdoors in the United States.
 This project offers a new interpretation of American civil rights that foregrounds battles for environmental equity as central to the movement.

 EDUCATION / PROFESSIONAL BACKGROUND